 When you are starting out and have nothing, then getting an income is paramount and most incomes come from jobs.
 One can argue that the majority of time spent in school is to prepare a person for the work place.
 However, almost nobody teaches you the importance of investing or how to invest.
 Nobody in my business school once recommended I take a course on investing.
 I’m not even sure if my school had a course on investing.
 It if did, none of my classmates took it.

 I have a great education with a Bachelors in Computer Science and a MBA.
-I aced the GMAT with 91 percentile on one take.
 I’ve had good jobs.
 During that time, I focused on my jobs and made good salary income.
 I was going to be successful!
 I was going to be a winner!
 I was on top of the world.
 Investing was something I ignored.

 I sought out advice from others and relied on them to tell me what to do.
-As it turned out, their advice was usually wrong.
 I do not have proof but I think that I was a victim of a “pump and dump” one time.
 I invested in it because a very close friend recommended it, which was recommended to him by someone else.
 One bad investment after another caused me to have negative net worth.
 So, despite a good job and good income, I was less than worthless.
+I had negative worth.
+Even teenagers and the unemployed were wealthier than me.
 I was a loser.
 I was losing money faster than I could make and I had a good job.
 This not only impacted my wealth, it also impacted my ability to hold on to a girlfriend.
 No decent girl wants to stay with a loser.

 I learned the hard way that investing can be more important and have a bigger effect on my wealth than my job.
 I lost money in real estate.
 I lost money on stocks.
 (See Investing, A Bigger Impact Than Salary) I was one of the biggest losers in the country.
 I lost more than most people I knew.
 When I was on a date with a girl, I tried to be funny by saying: “I’m an expert on losing money.
 If you ever need advice on how to lose money, come talk to me.”
 She didn’t find that funny, as she promptly looked for the exit.

 I work in technology, so I usually sought out investment advice from older, more experienced friends and family, especially from people who worked on the stock market or real estate industry.
-I came to the realization that they were not necessarily smarter, especially after taking their advice more than once, only to lose money.
-Besides, IBM told me that my aptitude score was one of the highest in their history.
 It was time for me stop asking others for investment advice and for me to figure out this investment world and listen to myself.

 So, I dove into, researched and studied investing.
 I treated it like a PhD, as I tried to learn as much as I can.
 To my surprise, I found it shocking that there was so much to learn and yet, few schools taught this stuff.